Gary club member earns top youth award

 “Their remarkable stories are testaments to hard work, perseverance and the impact Boys & Girls Clubs has had on their lives,” Smiley said.
 “We are so proud of all of them for what they’ve accomplished, and we know they are on their way to achieving even greater things in their future.
 We know this is only the beginning.”

-The streamed program from Calvary Church featured videos of all the candidates, followed by a live speech given by each teen.
+The livestreamed program from Calvary Church featured videos of all the candidates, followed by a live speech given by each teen.

 Other candidates and their clubs were Jamarion Evans, Hammond; Kaymon Armour, Lake Station; Kyle Wroblewski, Cedar Lake; Madelyn Frost, Valparaiso; Bailey Ranta, Duneland; and Michael Sarault, South Haven.